drupal-composer/drupal-project/README.md

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).

+This is a fork of [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) which is set up with support for Continuous Integration out of the box.

+## Additional features

+This fork has the following additions to the original version of drupal-project:

+* **Customizable builds**: Different builds for production and development environments are created with [Phing](https://www.phing.info/).
+These can be fully customized using a set of configuration files.
+* **Behat support**: Behat is included so you can easily test user scenarios.
+* **Preconfigured test suites**: PHPUnit is fully set up for running unit tests as well as kernel tests, web tests and javascript tests.
+* **PHP CodeSniffer**: Check compliance with coding standards with a single command, or set it up to scan automatically whenever you `git push`.
+* **Travis CI**: Integrates seamlessly with [Travis CI](https://travis-ci.com/) so you can automate your tests right from the start.
+No setup needed!

 If you want to know how to use it as replacement for [Drush Make](https://github.com/drush-ops/drush/blob/master/docs/make.md) visit the [Documentation on drupal.org](https://www.drupal.org/node/2471553).